 How to write a scientific article.

-First digression – revolves around this word, ‘audience’.
-So many of the problems of bad writing involve a lack of consideration of and for the readers and their time and effort.
-Tell the editor and reviewers something true and important, clearly, and your paper will be accepted.
-A good paper is like a delicious buffet where the audience can be enriched just by looking at it (an informative Title), have their sense of smell entranced by just walking around the table (Abstract) and then be fully satisfied by just the starter, main course and desert of their choosing (e.g. reading the last paragraph of the Introduction, looking at one main Figure and its explanation in Results and Legend, and reading the first paragraph of the Discussion).
+A good paper is like a delicious buffet where the audience can be enriched just by looking at it (an informative Title), have their sense of smell entranced by just walking around the table (Abstract) and then be fully satisfied by just the starter, main course and desert of their choosing (e.g. reading the last paragraph of the Introduction, looking at one main Figure and the first paragraph of the Discussion).
 A point to bear in mind, as this analogy continues to be drawn out, is that it is rare for a reader to have sufficient appetite for your paper to read the whole buffet in one sitting.
-A great ‘dinner party’ will increase your popularity with reviewers and editors and help you get accepted.
+In summary, a great ‘dinner party’ will increase your popularity with reviewers and editors and help you get accepted.
 It will also get your message across better to the eventual readers who will end up liking and citing you.

 First-off then, psych yourself up!